Invisible Ventilation for a Better Bath

 Different bathrooms, different needs

 Choosing the ventilation system that is right for your bathroom is important.
 Follow code requirements and industry recommendations, and consider the frequency of use and the source and amount of moisture you expect will be generated.
 Proper placement of the exhaust grille is critical in a bathroom with a steam shower, but not so critical in a powder room by the front entry.
-A powder room or a small bathroom could meet code with just an operable window consisting of a 3-sq.-ft. glass area with a minimum 1.5-sq.-ft. opening (IRC 2009, 303.3).
-If a window is not an option and/or mechanical ventilation is used, the location of the vent is worth some design thought.
+A powder room or a small bathroom could meet code with just an operable window consisting of a 3-sq.-ft. glass area with a minimum 1.5-sq.-ft. opening (IRC section R303.3), but relying on bathroom users to routinely open a window for ventilation would likely be less effective that supplying a convenient switch to turn on a fan.
+If a window is not an option—or if you decide it’s not the best option—and mechanical ventilation is used, the location of the vent is worth some design thought.

 There is usually no code requirement governing grille placement, so we can get creative here.
 If the room’s aesthetics are a priority—if it’s a showpiece powder room, for example—you can locate an exhaust vent low on the wall, in a cabinet side panel, in a toekick space, behind the toilet tank, or even in the floor.